uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 The output from both of these are stashed and then unstashed in the third stage.
 They are then used to build the Dockerfile.

+#### import-realm shell script

+The import-realm.sh runs scripts to update the Keycloak json configuration file (which is held in a private repository).

+Primarily it injects secret values which cannot be safely stored in the configuration file.

 #### Configuration file
 The standalone-ha.xml is mostly the standard configuration for keycloak with a few changes to get it to work with the load balancer.
 Some of these are discussed in the keycloak [documentation](https://www.keycloak.org/docs/latest/server_installation/#_setting-up-a-load-balancer-or-proxy)